Mr-G-D/job-finder/README.md

 ## 🔧 Key Features

-- **Automated Web Scraping**: Interacts with Amazon’s job listing page to check availability.
+- **Automated Web Scraping**: Interacts with job listing page to check availability.
 - **Headless Browsing**: The script runs silently in the background without opening a browser window.
 - **Real-time Job Monitoring**: Continuously checks for job openings matching specific criteria.
 - **Email Alerts**: Notifies you when a new job is found through automated email notifications.